William Bingham: Business interests

 Toward the end of the American Revolution, Bingham was regarded as the richest man in the United States.
 He had made his fortune through joint ownership of privateers and trading.
 He became a major land developer, purchasing lands in upstate New York (present-day Binghamton) and 2 million acres (8,000 km2) in Maine (later known as the Bingham Purchase).
 He helped broker the Louisiana Purchase with Francis Baring and Henry Hope.
 Their agent Alexander Baring married his daughter Anne.

 He was the founder and the first president of the Philadelphia and Lancaster Turnpike.

 Bingham was director of several other enterprises.
-He maintained shipping ventures after the Revolutionary war, through his mercantile house Bingham, Inglis, and Gilmore.
+He maintained shipping ventures after the Revolutionary war, through his mercantile house Bingham, Inglis, and Gilmor.
 He was a leading member of the Pennsylvania Society for the Encouragement of Manufactures and Useful Arts and donated a Philadelphia property to be converted into a textile factory.

 Mounted general

 During the 1780s, Bingham marshaled the Second Troop of Philadelphia Light Horse, an outfit of 50 dragoons.
 They were glamorously clad and saw little action.
 William Jackson was first major and later became Bingham's land agent.
 Bingham escorted President-elect George Washington through Pennsylvania with his troop on his April 1789 journey from Valley Forge to New York City to assume the presidency.

 Bingham was elected to the American Philosophical Society in 1787.